artsgard/sociodbbatch/README.md

 ### What are Batches in General

 A Batch (Spring-Batch) can be pretty complicated, but its concept is rather simple: Process (big) data on the basis of a single line/ record.
 The number of records processed in memory is called a chunck (similar to paginate of a JPA or REST-service).
 The core-part of this process is the step which consits of a reader-processor-writer.
-A step can also be a tasklet which does on single thing like e.g. clearing a db-table.
-At com.artsgard.sociodbbatch.config BatchFlowConfig you may observe a step process of two steps each opdating a different table 1) SocioModel 2) SocioAssociatedSocio (with chunks of 20 records/ lines each):
+A step can also be a tasklet which does on single thing, like e.g. clearing a db-table.
+At com.artsgard.sociodbbatch.config BatchFlowConfig you may observe a step process of three steps each opdating a different table 1) SocioRegister db SocioModel 2) SocioAssociatedSocio (with chunks of 20 records/ lines each).
+The third step will update the Account table of the SocioBank db:

 	@Bean
   	public Step socioStep() throws Exception {
     		return stepBuilders.get("batchdbsocioStep-socio")
                 	.<SocioModel, SocioModel>chunk(20)
                 	.reader(socioReader)
                 	.processor(socioProcessor)
                 	.writer(socioWriter)
                 	.transactionManager(socioTransactionManager)
                 	.build();
     	}

     	@Bean
     	public Step associatedSocioStep() throws Exception {
         	return stepBuilders.get("batchdbsocioStep-associated")
                 	.<SocioAssociatedSocio, SocioAssociatedSocio>chunk(20)
                 	.reader(associatedReader)
                 	.processor(associatedProcessor)
                 	.writer(associatedWriter)
                 	.transactionManager(socioTransactionManager)
                 	.build();
     	}

+	@Bean
+    	public Step accountStep() throws Exception {
+        	return stepBuilders.get("batchdbsocioStep-account")
+                	.<SocioModel, Account>chunk(20)
+                	.reader(socioReader)
+                	.processor(socioAccountProcessor)
+                	.writer(accountWriter)
+                	.transactionManager(bankTransactionManager)
+                	.build();
+    	}

 ### What does SocioDbBatch do

+	1) When a new socio registers the Batch will note that fact (register date) and when the schedular runs the Batch (every 24 hours) the batch will open a account for this new socio and donated a bonus of 20EUR (nice hè) -> the third step of the flow;

+	2) When a socio invites another socio (associated-socio) the field AssociatedSocioState will be changed to PENDING.
+The invited associated-socio has one month to respond (ACCEPTED/ DENIED).
+After one month has passed the Batch will change the field into EXPIRED;

+	3) In case a socio has not logged into his/ her account for more than a month the boolean flag active will be set to false () this will only work when the Token-Spring-Security has been implemented)

+That is about all concerning the Batch.
+I will start soon to implement the security part but first I will do all the Docker images and implement a config server.